Tensor invariants for classical groups revisited: Linear bases for tensor invariants via arc diagrams

-Multilinear invariants can be viewed as a special case of polynomial invariants.
-As we explain below, by restricting our attention to arc diagrams which are \emph{1-regular} (i.e., every vertex has degree 1), we obtain linear bases of multilinear invariants as special cases of Theorems~\ref{thm:poly invariants GL O Sp} and~\ref{thm:poly invariants SL SO}.
+Tensor (i.e., multilinear) invariants can be viewed as a special case of polynomial invariants.
+As we explain below, by restricting our attention to arc diagrams which are \emph{1-regular} (i.e., every vertex has degree 1), we obtain linear bases of tensor invariants as special cases of Theorems~\ref{thm:poly invariants GL O Sp} and~\ref{thm:poly invariants SL SO}.

 Let $\mathbf{1} \coloneqq (1, \ldots, 1)$.
 There is a canonical isomorphism of $\GL(V)$-modules given by